Khalid bin Ali Al Humaidan: Early life and education

 Khalid bin Ali Al Humaidan was born in Ha'il, a city in the Northern region of Saudi Arabia, in 1955.
 He studied criminal justice at Saginaw Valley State University in the United States.

 Career

-Al Humaidan started his career by enrolling in the Saudi Military in 1982.
+Al Humaidan enrolled in the Saudi Military in 1982.
 He was in the army for over 20 years before he was appointed deputy head of the criminal investigation division in Saudi Arabia in 2011.
-After his appointment as deputy's head, he was promoted to the rank of lieutenant general.
+After this appointment, he was promoted to the rank of lieutenant general.

 In January 2015, he was appointed head of intelligence through a royal decree.
 Al Humaidan was also made a member of Saudi Arabia's Political and Security Affairs Council.
 The subject maintained communications with Mohammed Abdul Salam, the chief Houthi peace negotiator after talks were chilled by the Houthi attack of January 2017 and his deputy met with Hussein al-Ezzi in Amman later in the year.